 Twelve ground water samples were analyzed for tritium.
 The tritium values of eight samples from wells or springs in the principal aquifer suggest recharge after 1952.
 Two samples with tritium values dating prior to 1952 are from wells in the principal aquifer, and two are from wells west of the principal aquifer.

 Four samples were analyzed for 14C.
 Two of these wells were completed in the principal aquifer and two west of it.
 Correcting for partial carbon dilution, the age difference between the different areas is on the order of tens of thousands of years.

 Robinson, J. Mike, "Chemical and Hydrostratigraphic Characterization of Ground Water and Surface Water Interactions in Cache Valley, Utah" (1999).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6717.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .